bcgov/FAIB/GROUND_SAMPLE_DEPLOY/www/about.md

 # **Open Data**
-All the data shared is subject to the Open Government Licence of British Columbia
+All the data shared is subject to the Open Government Licence of British Columbia.

 <a href="https://www2.gov.bc.ca/gov/content/data/open-data/open-government-licence-bc" target="_blank">For More Info</a>